 “I feel this is the extra touch Portobello provides that many of the other larger colleges do not,” he said.

 For Alan, whose career once came to a crossroads, his message for those in a similar situation is simple.

 “For anyone contemplating studying with Portobello, or who is maybe unsure on the next step to take, I would highly encourage you to get in touch with the admissions team or attend any of the online open evenings to see what the college has to offer you.

-“We are a very inclusive college, catering to the needs of many with excellent flexibility through the full time and blended learning courses on offer.
+“We are a very inclusive college, catering to the needs of many with excellent flexibility through the in-person weekdays and blended learning courses on offer.
 I have seen this through my time here as a student and now as my time here as a lecturer,” he said.